Mesbah214/6amTech-Task/README.md

   - Email
   - Mobile
   - Address
-- On submission, the contact is saved into a custom database table: `wp_contact_list`
+- On submission, the contact is saved into a custom database table: `contact_list`

 ### 3. Shortcode
 - Provides a shortcode: `[contact_list]`